SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

     If you compile in unchecked mode (``-Ounchecked``), preconditions are not checked.
-    The compiler is allowed to assume that preconditions are always true, and it optimizes your code accordingly.
+    The compiler assumes that preconditions are always true, and it optimizes your code accordingly.
     However, the ``fatalError(_:file:line:)`` function always halts execution, regardless of optimization settings.